wp-plugins/spider-invasion/readme.txt

 =Before you downvote this plugin=

 *It didn't work for you?
 You found a bug?* Give me a description with some details in the support forum, and I will fix it as soon as I can.

+== Installation ==

+1. Upload the 'spider-invasion' folder to the '/wp-content/plugins/' directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Have a look at some old posts

 == Changelog ==